instant-labs/instant-bandit/pages/docs/usage/authoring-experiments.md

 You _can_ wrap entire apps in `InstantBandit`, but you probably only want to do that if the component is remounted on navigation events.

 > **Note:** A quick and easy test to verify that `exposures` is getting incremented correctly is to navigate through some pages in your development environment, and check your metrics.
-> A conceptual navigation to and from a page with a running experiment in it should increment the `exposures` metric for the variant you see.
+> Navigating between pages with and without a running experiment in them should increment the `exposures` metric correctly.

 ### SSR Performance
 In SSR, the performance impact of Instant Bandit is essentially 0, aside from a round-trip to Redis to fetch a user's session.